 This book addresses those questions.
-Using campaign finance data, election returns, advertising archives, a public opinion survey, and interviews with congressional candidates in the 2012 election, Super PAC! provides unprecedented insight into the behavior of these organizations, and how they affect public opinion and voting behavior.
+Using campaign finance data, election returns, advertising archives, a public opinion survey, and survey experiments, Super PAC! provides unprecedented insight into the behavior of these organizations, and how they affect public opinion and voting behavior.
 The first in-depth exploration of the topic, this book will make significant contributions in both political science and applied policy.

 "This book takes readers beyond the hyperbole.
 It is an impressive early analysis of some of the ways in which these new organizations are, and are not, changing American politics.
 Specialists will be returning to the book’s themes for years.
 They will want to read Dowling and Miller before doing so."

 —Michael J. Malbin, The Campaign Finance Institute and University at Albany, SUNY

 "The rise of Super PACs is a monumental development with wide-ranging implications for the future of American democracy.
 Yet, until the publication of Super PAC!, very little was known about how Super PACs operate, and the influence that Super PACs have had on public opinion and voting behavior.
 Conor M. Dowling and Michael G. Miller fill this void by writing what can only be described as a pioneering and must-read book for all who care about campaign finance, organized interests, and U.S. elections. "